 In its discretion, the College may disclose, publish, or provide Directory Information concerning a student without consent or a record of disclosure.
 Directory Information shall include: a student's name, address, telephone number, email address, dates of attendance, degrees and awards received, the most recent previous educational agency or institution attended by the student, and school level.
 An individual student currently enrolled may request that such Directory Information not be disclosed by completing a nondisclosure form available in and deliverable to the Registrar's Office.
 Prior to receipt by the Registrar's Office of a nondisclosure form, a student's directory information may be disclosed.
 All written requests for nondisclosure will be honored by the school for only one (1) academic year; therefore, authorization to withhold Directory Information must be filed annually.
-Alumni may request will be honored continuously.
+Alumni may request non-disclosure of Directory Information concerning them at any time.
+Such request will be honored continuously.